Matt Taven: Impact Wrestling (2022)

 At Hard To Kill, on January 8, 2022, Taven made his Impact Wrestling debut, appeared along with Maria, Mike Bennett, PCO, and Vincent, attacking Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino.
 The group is known as Honor No More.
-On September 1, 2022 episode of Impact!, they defeated The Good Brothers (Doc Gallows and Karl Anderson) to capture the Impact World Tag Team Championship for a first time.
-They would lose the titles on the October 20, 2022 edition of Impact! to Heath and Rhino.
+On September 1, 2022, episode of Impact!, they defeated The Good Brothers (Doc Gallows and Karl Anderson) to capture the Impact World Tag Team Championship for a first time.
+They would lose the titles on the October 20, 2022, edition of Impact! to Heath and Rhino.
 On October 8, 2022, it was announced that Taven, Bennett, Kanellis, and Vincent had left Impact Wrestling.

-All Elite Wrestling (2022-Present)
+All Elite Wrestling / Return to ROH (2022–present)

-Taven made his All Elite Wrestling debut on the October 14, 2022 episode of Rampage, alongside Mike Bennett and Maria Kanellis interrupting FTR and Shawn Spears' victory celebration.
-On the October 28, 2022 episode of Rampage Taven unsuccessfully challenged the AEW TNT Champion Wardlow.
+Taven made his All Elite Wrestling debut on the October 14, 2022, episode of Rampage, alongside Mike Bennett and Maria Kanellis interrupting FTR and Shawn Spears' victory celebration.
+On the October 28, 2022, episode of Rampage, Taven unsuccessfully challenged AEW TNT Champion Wardlow.

+Taven made his return to Ring of Honor - now AEW's sister promotion - at Final Battle in December 2022, where he and Bennett lost to Top Flight.
+At Supercard of Honor in March 2023, The Kingdom completed in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
+In April 2023, The Kingdom began a feud with Darius Martin and Action Andretti.
+In the same month The Kingdom defeated the duo.
+On May 18, The Kingdom faced Andretti and Martin in a Fight without Honor rematch, where they were defeated, ending their feud.In December 2023, Taven and Bennett (wearing masks and billed as "The Devil's Masked Men") defeated MJF in a handicap match to win the ROH World Tag Team Championship for a third time.
+At Worlds End later that month, they revealed their identities, forming a new stable, the Undisputed Kingdom, alongside Adam Cole, Roderick Strong, and Wardlow.

+He lost to AEW International Champion Orange Cassidy in a non-title Texas Death Match on the 14th February edition of Dynamite.
+On April 5, 2024 at Supercard of Honor, the duo successfully defended their titles against The Infantry (Carlie Bravo and Shawn Dean).On August 17 episode of Collision, Bennett and Taven lost their ROH World Tag Team Championships to Dustin Rhodes and Sammy Guevara.
+On the October 23 episode of Dynamite, Taven and the rest of the Undisputed Kingdom turned babyface and reginited their feud with MJF, who was now a heel.
+After The Undisputed Kingdom disbanded, Taven and Bennett reverted back to being a tag team under The Kingdom banner.

+Return to NJPW (2024–present)

+Taven and Bennett, as the Undisputed Kingdom, made their return to NJPW for the first time since 2015 on November 8, 2024 at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.